Who can donate?

 - Donors must be in good health and feel well on the day of donation.

-- All donors must show a photo ID at the time of donation.
+- All donors must show a photo ID at the time of donation with name and date of birth.

 How often can I donate?